Suhr House: Ole Hansen Aagaard

+Johan Peter Suhr

+In 1728.
+Johan Peter Suhr started an apprenticeship in Aagaard's firm.
+On 22 November 1748, he married Aagaard's daughter, Anna Dorthea Aagaard.
+Aagaard's second-oldest daughter, Elisabeth Cathrine Aagaard, was married to the hørkræmmer Mathias Wassard (father of Hans Wassard).
+The youngest daughter, Sophie, was married to Court Agent Peter Borre.

-Johan Peter Suhr took over his father-in-law's business at Gammeltorv in 1749.
+In 1749, Suhr took over his father-in-law's business at Gammeltorv.
 Under his leadership, it developed into a thriving trading house.
 His son Ole Bernt Suhr became a partner in the company in 1782.
+In the new cadastre of 1756, Aagaard's property was listed as No. 143 in Western Quarter.

+Ole Bernt Suhr' and the new building

 Johan Peter Suhr died on 28 May 1785.
 Ten years later, on 5 July 1795, the Copenhagen Fire of 1795 destroyed the entire area around Gammeltorv.
 The current complex of buildings at the site was built for Ole Berendt Suhr in 1796–1797.
 The architect or builder is not known.

 Ole Bernt Suhr's son, Theodor Suhr (1792–1858) took over the company as well as the property in Gammeltorv after his father in 1814.
 He mixed with the cultural and political elite.
 Johan Ludvig Heiberg and Johanne Luise Heiberg were frequent visitors in the house.
 Later, Suhr also acquired the country house Sølyst north of Copenhagen and the estate Bonderup at Holbæk.

 Suhr lived in the house until 1856.
 Having no children, he passed it on to his nephew Ole Suhr.
 Ole Suhr lived in the complex from 1839 to 1847 and again from 1860 to 1875.